 I love the use of cooked potatoes to soften and bind the turkey.
 I adore the lively fresh flavors of garlic, parsley and capers.
 It’s an elegant departure from the typical ketchup and breadcrumb meatloaf (not that I don’t love that one too!).

 Who needs bread crumbs when you have potatoes?
 The use of mashed or grated boiled potatoes in this recipe is pure genius.
 The meatloaf is melt-in-your-mouth tender and delicious!

-- Shape the mixture into a loaf, working on a well-floured surface to keep the meat from sticking.
+- Shape: Form the mixture into a loaf, working on a well-floured surface to keep the meat from sticking.
 Make sure you have a good coating of flour, which will help hold the delicate loaf together when it’s sautéed.
 For gluten-free, use white rice flour or your favorite gluten-free flour mix.